hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Header: The file /.well-known/stack MUST be served with Content-Type: application/ld+json.

-CORS: To allow browser-based AI agents to read the stack, set Access-Control-Allow-Origin: *.

 HESS / DFH has one job:

 Declare semantic intent and provenance at the first machine-resolvable hop.